Reno-Aosp/ColorSorterIOTWeb/Readme.md

 ## License

-This project is licensed under the GNU
+This project is licensed under the GPL 3.0 License

 ---